 To operate the inverter from the remote On/Off switch:

-1. Turn on the inverter's On/Off switch.
+1. Turn On the inverter's On/Off switch.
+The inverter is now On and the INVERTER ON indicator on the remote switch lights up.

 Note: Leave this switch on during operation.
 Turning it off disables the remote switch.